Outdoor Fun

 Tyrrell Park

-Head to the largest municipal park in Beaumont covering about 500 acres.
-Find picnic tables, sports courts and playgrounds along with a municipal golf course and a horse stable.
+This is the largest municipal park in Beaumont, covering about 500 acres.
+It features picnic tables, sports courts and playgrounds.
+Visitors will also find a municipal golf course and a horse stable.
+This is one of the top things to do in Beaumont, Texas.

 It is also the home to the Beaumont Botanical Gardens (near the entrance) and the Cattail Marsh Wetlands Education Center & Boardwalk.